Biggleswade: Hotels, inns and public houses

 Biggleswade once had numerous inns and public houses due to its location on the Great North Road.
-All of 52 were trading in 1876.
+Fifty two were trading in 1876.
 By July 2019, just nine remained, plus an additional new-build.

 The Crown Hotel, rebuilt in 1793 after the Great Fire of 1785, was reopened by J D Wetherspoon in August 2017 after standing empty for four years.
 The 17th-century, Grade II listed White Hart is thought to be the town's second oldest building after St Andrew's Church.
 The King's Reach was opened in December 2018 by the McMullen Brewery of Hertford.
 It is currently their most northerly and first pub in Bedfordshire.

-Newspapers and radio
+Media

 The Biggleswade Chronicle newspaper is published each Friday.
 It was founded in 1891 as the Biggleswade Chronicle – Sandy, Potton and Shefford Times.
 In 1892 Charles Elphick took over as owner, editor and printer and ran it for nearly 50 years.
 The family is commemorated in Elphick Court, off Shortmead Street.
-The paper is now owned by JPIMedia.
+The paper is now owned by National World.
+The Biggleswade Herald published by Larkinson brothers each Friday commenced in 1903 and is listed in the 1910 edition of Kelly's Directory, but has long since ceased to be published.

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

-BigglesFM is a licensed community radio station transmitting from nearby Potton on 104.8 FM and online.
+Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM, and BigglesFM is a licensed community radio station transmitting from nearby Potton on 104.8 FM and online.
 Full-time broadcasting began in April 2011.

-The Biggleswade Herald was published by Larkinson brothers each Friday and is listed in the 1910 edition of Kelly's Directory, but ceased to be published long ago.